grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 If you are installing Vale on Windows, make sure that [Chocolatey](https://chocolatey.org/install) is installed.

 {{% admonition type="note" %}}
-You can [download and manually install](https://vale.sh/docs/vale-cli/installation/#github-releases) Vale.
-If you manually install Vale on Linux, macOS, or Windows, you must configure your system to add Vale to your path, or set the **Vale › Vale CLI: Path** in the Vale VS Code extension configuration.
+You can [download and manually install](https://vale.sh/docs/vale-cli/installation/#github-releases) Vale on Linux, macOS, or Windows.
+If you manually install Vale, you must configure your system to add Vale to your path, or set the **Vale › Vale CLI: Path** in the Vale VS Code extension configuration.
 {{% /admonition %}}

 ### Install and configure Vale in VS Code